 Law school students interested in mental health may apply.

 Skills, Training or Qualifications:

 Ideal candidates demonstrate excellent written and oral communication skills and are capable of writing summaries, completing assignments in a timely manner and gathering relevant information through telephonic interviews.

 A minimum of 12 - 18 hours per week, minimum two days per week for two - six months.

 Benefits Available to Law Intern:

-Although this is an unpaid position that does not lead to employment, benefits include the opportunity to be a part of a team of public attorneys and legal support staff working on matters of human importance to the community.
+Although this is an unpaid position that does not lead to employment or include employee benefits, benefits include the opportunity to be a part of a team of public attorneys and legal support staff working on matters of human importance to the community.
 Additionally, the position is an opportunity to observe court trials, be involved in court preparation and gain insight into the operation and interplay between the mental health and legal systems.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal